 Or check out our step by step guide below:

 How to manage your booking:

-When you go to our website www.citylink.ie, click “Manage my Booking” in the top left corner as seen below:
+When you go to our website www.citylink.ie, click “Manage my Booking” in the top right corner as seen below:

 When you click on the “Manage My Booking” section the following page will appear:

 Enter your booking reference number which can be found in your confirmation email, or if you chose to have your ticket text to your mobile, your booking reference number can also be found here.
 You will also need to enter the email you used to book your initial journey.

 Once you have submitted these details, you can proceed to change the date and time of your booking.
 Your new ticket will be sent to your email.

 Galway is one of those places that when the sun starts to shine, you just don’t want to be at home.
 You’d much rather be out and about, taking in the sights and sounds of everyone enjoying the summer sun.
 Galway has some iconic places to spend a summer evening like Spanish Arch, Eyre Square and Woodquay – all with stunning views and perfect for a cheeky drink.

 Summers in Galway can be electric.
 You’ll see tourists and locals mixing with culture and music and there’s always so much to do.
 We’ve decided to give you guys an idea of how to best spend a summer night in Galway and make the most of the upcoming warm and sunny days.